-The first thing a banker wants to know is, do you earn enough money to make payments on time?
-The lender measures your income versus your monthly obligations using things called “debt ratios.”
-Gross Debt Service (GDS) ratio is one of them.
+The first thing a lender wants to know is, do you earn enough money to make payments on time?
+The lender measures your income versus your monthly obligations using “debt ratios.”
+Gross Debt Service (GDS) ratio is one measure of your total debt obligations.

 The calculation is as follows: